 - Liquidity – As long as you stick with well-recognised coins (something we ate Physical Gold can help you with), you will always be able to sell them at any time.
 If you want to sell 100 gold coins to a dealer, that dealer will be able to sell various amounts of that batch to different customers.
-If you look to sell a 1KG gold bar for example, the dealer may have fewer buyers and may reflect that in their price if they bid at all.
-This may sound obvious, but one of the most important aspects when investing into a physical asset (like a house) is that you know you’ll be able to sell that asset easily.
+If you look to sell a 1KG gold bar, for example, the dealer may have fewer buyers and may reflect that in their price if they bid at all.
+This may sound obvious, but one of the most important aspects when investing in a physical asset (like a house) is that you know you’ll be able to sell that asset easily.

-- Tax efficient – While both gold coins and gold bars are VAT exempt, UK gold coins have the added benefit of being Capital Gains Tax free.
+- Tax-efficient – While both gold coins and gold bars are VAT exempt, UK gold coins have the added benefit of being Capital Gains Tax-free.
 After all, who wants to pay nearly a third of your profits back to the Treasury in tax.

 - Interest and satisfaction – Unless you’re buying a gold bar of 5oz or 250g or more, most new investors can be disappointed with quite how small a gold bar within their means can be.
-Visions of James Bond style gold bricks somewhat raise expectations of what you’ll receive for your money but a 1oz gold bar could more closely be compared to the size of your little finger!
+Visions of James Bond-style gold bricks somewhat raise expectations of what you’ll receive for your money but a 1oz gold bar could more closely be compared to the size of your little finger!
 A 1oz gold coin such as a Krugerrand or Britannia is far more satisfying as they will generally be larger and heavier than any other coin you’ve held.
 Additionally, the design of the coins are beautiful – The Chinese Panda, for instance, is famous for featuring a new design each year.
 If older Sovereigns interest you, then the different Sovereign heads and designs can provide a great talking point and historical interest, while not compromising value and liquidity.

 So if you’re looking to invest in gold then bars are the only option for a pension, and coins provide more benefits if you buy gold with cash.